Bridging for HMOs and multi-unit blocks

 Refinance is a common and realistic exit for HMOs and MUFBs, but it requires more specific planning than refinance does for standard residential property.
 The specialist HMO mortgage market and the MUFB lending market are narrower in lender choice and more specific in criteria than standard buy-to-let, and a refinance exit that has not been tested against available product criteria is not a confirmed exit.
 The most important preparation step is to confirm that a specific product type exists for the property’s intended end configuration, and that the property and the borrower will meet the criteria that product applies.

 For HMOs, the most common refinance criteria to confirm are whether the licence will be in place or issuable by the refinance date, whether the rental income will meet the rental cover ratio requirements applied to room-by-room income, and whether the configuration and management approach will be acceptable to the intended lender type.
 For MUFBs, the equivalent questions are whether the lease structure and title will meet lender requirements, whether the income and occupancy will support the investment method assessment, and whether any building-level works or compliance requirements will be complete.
-The guide to bridge-to-let covers how to structure the overall journey from bridge to long-term finance and what to confirm at each stage.
+The bridge-to-let guide covers how to structure the overall journey from bridge to long-term finance and what to confirm at each stage.

 Squaring Up